“The reward of a thing well done is having done it.”

 Now we’re armed with ways to make Monkey Brain behave, or, at least, make him behave a little more in the way that we want him to behave.
 We can’t just use this knowledge willy nilly, though.
 There has to be a process.
 Skinner lays out a four step process for modifying behavior:

 - State the goal.
 If you don’t have something that you’re working towards, then you’ll never get anywhere.
 This goal can be to spend within a budget, save more for retirement, or – my favorite one – earn more money this year.
-To learn more about how to make goals Monkey Brain can’t deter you from, you can subscribe to my free 52 week Financial Game Plan AND get a free e-book.

 - Monitor the behavior.
 If you don’t measure what you’re doing, you’ll never know if you make progress.
-Tim Ferriss tells a story in his book The Four Hour Body about a person who lost weight over time simply because, every day, he logged his weight in a spreadsheet.
+Tim Ferriss tells a story in his book The 4 Hour Body (#aff) about a person who lost weight over time simply because, every day, he logged his weight in a spreadsheet.
 He lost weight because he monitored it and then took steps to reduce his weight.
 In personal finance, this could be logging how much over or under your budget you were each month, how much you’re making in your side gig, or tracking, monthly, how much you’ve set aside for retirement.

 - Reinforcement.
 I prefer positive reinforcement here, because negative reinforcement seems, to me, to be very stressful, and a general downer in life.
 Who wants to intentionally introduce something negative just to be able to take it away in the future?
 No thanks.
 Have you noticed that some people never seem to be able to stay on a diet?
 Why not?
 It’s because getting down to the target weight is a long, hard slog.
 It’s the same reason some people have trouble getting out of debt.
 They let debt creep up on them until (apparently) suddenly, it seems to be this huge, insurmountable number.
 What these people fail to do is reward themselves intermittently.
 Are you trying to knock out $10,000 in debt?
 Every time you reduce it by $2,500 reward yourself with a fun night out (not at the expensive restaurant drinking Cristal, mind you, or you’ll be right back where you started).
 When you give yourself rewards, you give yourself motivation to keep moving forward.
 No carrot and all stick rarely works to get the donkey to pull the cart.